Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Vegetarian Backpacking Food Sources of Calcium

-The dairy industry has spent years drilling into the minds of the collective masses that “calcium = dairy foods” so it’s perfectly natural that if you don’t consume dairy, that you might wonder if you are getting enough.
-Whether you can’t digest dairy because you are lactose intolerant, or simply don’t drink it, you will need some other way of getting calcium.
+The dairy industry has spent years drilling into the minds of the collective masses that “calcium = dairy foods,” so it’s perfectly natural that if you don’t consume dairy, you might wonder if you are getting enough.
+Whether you can’t digest dairy because you are lactose intolerant or don’t drink it, you will need some other way of getting calcium.

 Luckily, calcium is naturally present in many plant foods.

-Outdoor Herbivore’s Open Sky Yasai (cold stir fry trail salad) features calcium-rich vegetables and seeds, including cabbage, broccoli, and sesame seed.
+Outdoor Herbivore’s Open Sky Yasai (cold stir fry trail salad) features calcium-rich vegetables and seeds, such as cabbage, broccoli, and sesame seed.

 Trail Food Sources of Calcium